 I also started to read more books about the psychology of people, friendship, and influence.
 In this context the word “influence” is benevolent.
 It doesn’t mean that you want to control people.
 Rather the other way around.
 It means that you want to get your message through, you want to play your game so that people hear what you are saying.
 Then they will make their own independent decisions.

 If everyone speaks louder and louder

 Nobody will understand a single thing

-Most of us talk with the sole purpose to be heard.
+Most of us talk with the sole purpose - and hope - to be heard out.
 It is sad but true that if everyone speaks louder and louder, nobody will understand a single thing.
-Dale Carnegie teaches that true communication is not about being listened, but rather to listen.
-It’s about embracing your partner (or opponent) point of view with empathic interest, so to be better armed to find a way to get your message through, or even to turn your opponent’s arguments against her.
+Dale Carnegie teaches that true communication is not about being listened, but rather listening.
+It’s about embracing your partner's (or opponent's) point of view with empathic interest, so as to be better armed to find a way to get your message through, or even to turn your opponent’s arguments against them.

 You try your best to help people to lower the wall they build around their mindset, and you achieve that by breaking through the wall that you built around yours.